logo

 One of the integral components of a traditional Thanksgiving dinner is pie.
 Pumpkin pie is a must, as well as apple; the most popular pies with my family and friends, however, are cream pies.
 I have been using my microwave for years to make this cream pie filling; it actually takes about 10 minutes of hands-on time.
 The advantage to using a microwave is that you don’t have to stir constantly, there is no scorching, and it is much faster that using a stove.
 A bonus, of course, is that tastes much better than the pudding in a box.
 If you’re in a big hurry to serve the pie, put it in the freezer instead of the refrigerator to chill it in less than half the time; make sure you don’t let it freeze, though.

-To save time, it is perfectly acceptable to use frozen crusts or the already rolled out pie crusts in the dairy case; neither are quite as good as homemade, but both are much better than store-bought.
+To save time, it is perfectly acceptable to use frozen crusts or the already rolled out pie crusts in the dairy case; neither are as good as homemade, but both are much better than the ones on bakery pies.
 If you have time to make your own crust, there is a link at the bottom of this article to my favorite recipe.
+I've also included a 10-minute press-in crust that is buttery and flaky.

 Microwave Cream Pie Filling